 January 2023

 Young people with foster care history need financial support to attain their educational goals.
 Are these young people getting the financial support they need for college?
-How do their financial aid packages compare to their peers?
+How do their financial aid packages compare to those of their peers?

-To answer these questions, we used data from the National Center for Education Statistics, National Postsecondary Student Aid Study-Administrative Collection: 2018, Undergraduates (NPSAS-AC) (Siegel, Ramirez, & Johnson, 2021).
+To answer these questions, we used data from the National Center for Education Statistics, National Postsecondary Student Aid Study, Administrative Collection: 2018, Undergraduates (NPSAS:18-AC) (Siegel, Ramirez, and Johnson 2021).
 See the data and methods appendix for more details.
-We look at students’ financial aid compared to costs and find that students with foster care history do not receive the level of support needed to cover their postsecondary education costs, despite attending lower cost institutions.
+We look at students’ financial aid compared to costs and find that students with foster care history do not receive the level of support needed to cover their postsecondary education costs, despite attending lower-cost institutions.

 Foster Care and Postsecondary Education

 Each year about 20,000 young people transition into adulthood from foster care without the financial support or resources that many other young adults receive from their parents or other relatives.
-These independent young adults are faced with additional barriers and challenges when pursuing post-secondary education opportunities - navigating how to pay for high and rising educational expenses on their own.
-As a result, the experiences, needs, and outcomes of these young people differ from other young adults who have not experienced foster care.
+These independent young adults are faced with additional barriers and challenges when pursuing postsecondary education opportunities—navigating how to pay for high and rising educational expenses on their own.
+As a result, the experiences, needs, and outcomes of these young people differ from those of other young adults who have not experienced foster care.

 Lower rates of postsecondary participation